-Progress in ovarian cancer research – it starts with the patients
+Progress in ovarian cancer research starts with patients

-More than sixty years ago, in 1958, Dr. Rosalind Franklin died following a two-year fight with ovarian cancer.
+More than sixty years ago, in 1958, British chemist and X-ray crystallographer Dr. Rosalind Franklin died following a two-year fight with ovarian cancer.
 She was only 37 years old.
 Her pioneering research provided the key to deciphering the structure and function of DNA — and ultimately the blueprint for life.

 In 1962 her collaborators, James Watson, Francis Crick and Maurice Wilkins, were awarded the Nobel Prize for their “discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material.”
 Dr. Franklin’s untimely death denied her the acclaim of this prestigious scientific award (the Nobel Committee does not award the prize posthumously), but her role in this fundamental discovery has been well-documented and is now widely recognized.

-There is still work to be done, but we believe strongly in our potential to transform the way all cancers are treated.
-And, we are constantly inspired to work harder by stories like Dr. Rosalind Franklin’s.
+There’s still work to be done, but we believe strongly in our potential to transform the way certain cancers are treated.
+And, we’re constantly inspired to work harder by stories like Dr. Rosalind Franklin’s.